 An interdisciplinary perspective on how science can help understand and address environmental management problems.

-Coordinator: Professor Michael McCarthy
+Coordinators: Dr Brad Clarke & Professor Michael McCarthy

 This specialisation examines how science can help understand and address environmental management problems, emphasising the role of quantitative methods in environmental science, the skills required to analyse and model environmental systems and processes, and a high level of ability to analyse and evaluate environmental issues.